KALEIDOSCOPEIP/DAGNet/README.md

  - torchvision==0.9.1+cu111
  - tqdm==4.59.0

 For Python environmental setups, run `pip install -r requirements.txt`.
+Note that the `mmcv` and some other packages have been updated, as well as the CUDA and cuDNN.
+If you run into some environmental problems, make sure the environment are correctly configured.

 ## Weight file